A quick guide to 2024's March Madness: When it starts, how to watch, who could win

 What time is the March Madness NCAA championship game?

-You can watch the final game of March Madness, the NCAA championship game on Sunday, April 7 at 3 p.m.
+You can watch the last game of March Madness, the NCAA championship, on Sunday, April 7 at 3 p.m.
 ET on ABC, hosted at Rocket Mortgage FieldHouse in Cleveland, Ohio.

 Where can I stream March Madness online?